 Xiomara Castro's call for her supporters to pour out in the streets to demand a vote-by-vote recount of last Sunday's election threatens further political instability for this poor Central American country.
 Castro's husband, former President Manuel Zelaya, was ousted in a 2009 coup that left the country polarized.

 Honduras' electoral court has declared conservative Juan Orlando Hernandez, of the ruling National Party, the election winner.
 The court says he received 37 percent of the votes compared to 29 percent for Castro, with 96 percent of the votes counted.
 Six other candidates shared the remaining votes.

 Voting was monitored by missions from the European Union and Organization of American States, which concluded that the election process was transparent despite irregularities including a faulty system for issuing poll workers' credentials and electoral lists in which people who are either dead or who left Honduras long ago could account for up to 30 percent of registered voters.

 "Transparency does not guarantee that there are no mistakes in the process," said Jose Antonio de Gabriel, deputy chief of the European Union's observer mission.
-"But we do see the Electoral Tribunal has the will to correct them."

 But Castro, 54, and her leftist Libre party say that the irregularities go beyond mistakes and amount to election fraud.